-4.3 The designated senior leader responsible for attendance and/or the attendance champion (if not the Principal or Headteacher)
+4.3 The designated senior leader responsible for attendance or the attendance officer (if not the Principal or Headteacher)

-The designated senior leader / attendance champion is responsible for:
+The designated senior leader/attendance officer is responsible for:

-• leading actions to optimise attendance across the school, including:

-- o benchmarking attendance data to identify areas of focus for improvement and offering a clear vision for attendance improvement - o providing regular attendance reports to school staff and reporting concerns about attendance to the /principal headteacher - o evaluating and monitoring expectations and processes - o having an oversight of data analysis/monitoring and analysing attendance data (see section 7) - o devising specific strategies to address areas of poor attendance identified through data - o building relationships with parents/carers to discuss and tackle attendance issues - o creating intervention reintegration plans in partnership with students and their parents/carers - o working with outside agencies such as education welfare officers to tackle persistent absence
+- leading actions to optimise attendance across the school, including: - o benchmarking attendance data to identify areas of focus for improvement and offering a clear vision for attendance improvement - o providing regular attendance reports to school staff and reporting concerns about attendance to the /principal headteacher - o evaluating and monitoring expectations and processes - o having an oversight of data analysis/monitoring and analysing attendance data (see section 7) - o devising specific strategies to address areas of poor attendance identified through data - o building relationships with parents/carers to discuss and tackle attendance issues - o creating intervention reintegration plans in partnership with students and their parents/carers - o working with outside agencies such as education welfare officers to tackle persistent absence - o advising the headteacher or (authorised by the headteacher) when to issue fixed-penalty notices

-The designated senior leader or the attendance champion responsible for attendance is the Designated Safeguarding Lead for each site and can be contacted via 020 7610 9018.
+The designated senior leader or the attendance officer responsible for attendance is Alia Waheed and can be contacted via telephoning the school or email: a.waheed@bhstooting.com.

-4.4 Class teachers and form tutors
+4.4 [Class teachers/form tutors / other responsible staff members]

-Class teachers and form tutors are responsible for recording attendance on a daily basis, using the correct codes, and submitting this information to the school office electronically via the school's MIS.
+[Class teachers/form tutors / other responsible staff members] are responsible for recording attendance daily, using the correct codes, and submitting this information to the school office on the same day.

-Class teachers are responsible for reporting to the Pastoral Lead on the relevant site, directly by email on the same day, when a student does not attend a timetabled session.
+[Class teachers/form tutors / other responsible staff members] are responsible for reporting to Alia Waheed directly when a student does not attend a timetabled session during the lesson by email.

-4.5 School office staff
+4.5 School admin staff

-School office staff:
+School receptionist staff:

-- take calls from parents/carers about absence on a day-to-day basis and record it on the school system - transfer calls from parents/carers to the Pastoral Lead on the relevant site, in order to provide them with more detailed support on attendance
+- take calls from parents/carers about absence on a day-to-day basis and record it on the school system - transfer calls from parents/carers to the attendance officer in order to provide them with more detailed support on attendance